SharkPlush/Ledger-Wallet-Flatpak/README.md

 # Ledger-Wallet-Flatpak

 Not affilated with the Ledger company in anyway.
+Publishing to Flathub won't happen because they want to a compiled from source build which I refuse to do.
+If Ledger Wallet appears on Flathub one day this will not longer be maintained.

 For your Linux device to see your Ledger via USB check here.